vdhooftcompmet/vdhooftcompmet.github.io/docs/README.md

 👉 **Images**:
 All images used in content should be placed inside the `public/images/` folder in a subfolder that matches the content type (e.g. `images/news/`, `images/people/`, `images/blogs/`).
 Reference them in your markdown using relative paths.

+Make sure to downsize images for web use to optimize loading times!